Kingxukai/linux/Documentation/networking/ethtool-netlink.rst

 MM_SET
 ======

-Modifies the configuration of the 802.3 MAC Merge layer.
+Modifies the woke configuration of the woke 802.3 MAC Merge layer.

 Request contents: